Oliver-Lack/Wordie-AI/readme.md

 5. Upon starting the app, you will be prompted to login with a prolific ID and password that is connected to an agent (experimental condition).

+## How to run Wordie on an AWS EC2 Instance (on a magical cloud connected to this thing called the internet):

+Got to README_EC2_Setup.md for a step by step guide on how to deploy Wordie on an AWS EC2 instance.

+## Latest Experiment NOTES

+For other researchers:
+- The app currently logs data to my S3 bucket on AWS.
+Change the details in the wordie.py and setup your own bucket.

 Extra info:
 - If the agents are edited, the app needs to be reset to apply the changes.
 - o1 model and agent will not work as the API is not yet available (released on 17/12/24)
 - Numbers labelling agent conditions 1 = AI is guesser 2 = AI is giver.

 ToDo:
 - Connect conversation history to username AND password.